Arvindprksh/arvindprksh.github.io/_posts/WebProgramming/2016-12-16-Let's_Start_Jekyll_With_Beautiful-jekyll.md

 ```
   As you can see the above example, YAML front matter has many types, So You have to look at [jekyll's official site](http://jekyllrb.com/docs/frontmatter/), if you want to sepcifically know about it.

-  But from now on, I will explain to you guys about that type of YAML front matter that I will use in my static website based on jekyll with beautiful.
+  But from now on, I will explain to you guys about that type of YAML front matter that I will use in my static website based on jekyll with [beautiful-jekyll](https://github.com/daattali/beautiful-jekyll).

   What I explain to you about some of YAML front matter is :